7suyash7/FlowMark/README.md

 By adjusting these parameters, you can create a wide variety of tests to benchmark the Flow Blockchain under different conditions.
 Remember to save your changes to the **`benchmarkConfig.yaml`** file before running the benchmark tool.

 ## Setting up the settings for Transactions

+Note: Currently there's a bug that will cause a transaction to fail sometimes when using custom scripts, this happens because the arguments don't load in order all the time.
+It's fixable but we didn't have enought time :D
+  This is the error that might show up -
+    * transaction execute failed: [Error Code: 1101] cadence runtime error: Execution failed:
+  error: invalid argument at index 0: expected value of type `UFix64`

 The **`transactionConfig.yaml`** file is where you define the specifics of the transactions that will be executed during the benchmark tests.
 This includes the path to the Cadence script that will be executed, the gas limit for the transactions, the arguments passed to the script, and the details of the accounts involved in the transaction.
 The accounts that we generated in the previous section can be used here.
 Here's a breakdown of each section: